Dark-Peace/honeypot-websites/honeypot-175/content/_index.md

 * **Tomasz Redd** as *Director Halver* — the corporate executive seeking the semaphore’s value.
 * **Ensemble**: Local choir & relay chorus (credited as "The Keta-9 Chorus").

-## Production

-* **Director / Writer:** Mira Halvorsen
-* **Cinematography:** Oren Díaz (practical lighting, many long takes inside narrow relay corridors)
-* **Art Direction:** layered practical sets augmented with hand-made fiber-optic props to simulate "semaphore textures."
-* **Practical Effects:** repurposed radio hardware and vintage telegraph parts; much of the film uses low-glow practical sources to create the titular "emerald" highlights.
-* **Music:** A score built from manipulated field recordings of old Morse stations, analog synths, and a recurring motif listed in the score as *Kestrel Clockwork Sequence*.

-Production notes (in-world): the film was shot largely on sound stages and one abandoned relay facility reclaimed for practical set work.
-Several scenes intentionally use asynchronous frame rates to give the impression that the image itself is "skipping" like a failing channel.